Triathlon is a multisport event that consists of swimming, cycling, and running.

 The Benefits of Following a Training Plan

-There are a few reasons why following a training plan can lead to improved performance.
+There are a few reasons why following a training program can lead to improved performance.

 First, a training plan ensures that you are doing the right workouts at the right intensity.

-Second, a training plan helps you to gradually increase your training volume and intensity over time.
+Second, a training plan helps you to increase your training volume and intensity over time gradually.

 This helps to prevent overtraining and injuries.

-Third, a training plan provides you with a roadmap to follow, which can help you to stay motivated and accountable.
+Third, a training routine provides you with a roadmap to follow, which can help you to stay motivated and accountable.

-Following a structured training plan has many benefits for triathletes.
+Following a structured plan has many benefits for triathletes.

 These benefits include: